Your browser is unsupported

 About

 “Dismantling Latinx Monoliths: Representations of Material Culture, Communities, and Kinship in 1980s Chicago.”
-In The Routledge Handbook of American Material Culture Studies, edited by Kristin Hass (forthcoming, 2022)
+In The Routledge Handbook of American Material Culture Studies, edited by Kristin Hass.
+Abingdon, UK and New York: Routledge, 2024. (forthcoming)

 “Selecting Views of Las Trampas: Contact Sheets by Fred E. Mang Jr. and David Jones at the New Mexico State Records Center and Archives.”
 Photography & Culture 14, no. 1 (March 2021): 1–13.